 - How Referral Programs Can Encourage Customers To Do Your Marketing For You

 - Referral Program Examples – An Epic List of 74 Referral Programs

 Looking for another way to leverage social proof?
 Check out TrustPulse!
 With TrustPulse, you can instantly increase trust, conversions, and sales by up to 15% using real-time site activity.

 Despite the popularity of social media and chat apps, email still remains the #1 communication channel for many.
 91% of consumers check their email on a daily basis.

 That means email can be your most profitable channel.
 The stats suggest so too.

-People spend 138% more when marketed via email (as compared to those who don’t.)
+According to Convince and Convert’s research, people spend 138% more when marketed via email (as compared to those who don’t.)

 So, what exactly is email marketing?

 At its very core, email marketing is simply sending promotional emails to people have given you permission.

 You can send all sorts of emails to your prospects and customers.
 For example, you can send an email urging your customers to take advantage of some exclusive, time-sensitive discount, like Huckberry: